Research Grants

 NOTE: The maximum grant amount is INCLUSIVE of indirects.

-Concept papers are due May 15 and November 15 of each year.
-Determination of interest is generally made by the end of June and December.
 The concept paper provides a brief summary of the project, enabling the Foundation to assess how well the proposed research fits with the Foundation’s interests.
 Papers will be evaluated to determine the relevance of the proposed project to the Foundation’s programs and to provide advice when submitting a full proposal.

 2. Submit a Full Proposal

 If the concept paper is accepted, continue with submission of the full proposal using the online application tool.
 The Full Proposal provides an in depth description of the project, enabling the Foundation to assess the scientific merit and quality of the research.
 Both lay and medical professionals will review the proposal.
 Medical jargon should be limited, where feasible.
-(Please use lay terminology).

 NOTE: The maximum grant amount is INCLUSIVE of indirects.